zalexandr/wiz/README.md

 ## :muscle: Change Log 0.4.4 (possible breaking changes)

 - Downstream all changes from the [HASS PR #44779](https://github.com/home-assistant/core/pull/44779).
-If you receive an error `wiz_light: no setup was found` you have to update the HASS to the latest version.
+If you receive an error, `wiz_light: no setup was found` you have to update the HASS to the latest version.
-- **YAML Config Support ist not longer supported!**.
+- **YAML Config Support is no longer supported!**.
 Please re-add the bulbs via the UI.
 Auto-Discover is on the way.
 - The MAC for the bulb now displayed in the device info
-- In general multiple improvements and fixes are made.
+- In general, multiple improvements and fixes are made.

 ### What is declined or rejected: